 OCT stands for scanning technology Optical Coherence Tomography.
 Scanning lets us ‘see’ tissue behind the visible retina inside the eye.
 In the past 5 years OCT has become invaluable in assessing eye health, particularly helpful for Macular Degeneration (MD) and Glaucoma.

 When we see signs of MD during an eye examination, we take an OCT scan which reveals what is happening in the underlying retina.
 In particular we want to spot the ‘wet’ form of MD which can cause rapid, devastating vision changes.
 With a scan we can see if there is fluid in the macula and allows us to make referral for treatment.

-The detailed measurements of the nerve fibre layer in the retina are particularly helpful when we are looking for Glaucoma.
-Starting with signs in a routine examination, OCT is often the next step.
-Careful monitoring over time allows us to see changes, possibly before these have caused any vision loss, which is early detection.
+The detailed measurements of the nerve fibre layer in the eye are particularly helpful when we are looking for Glaucoma.
+If there are signs in a regular examination, OCT gives us a way to closely monitor changes over time.
+These changes are seen before any vision loss.

-But OCT is not a magic bullet, and it cannot stand alone.
+But OCT is not a stand alone magic bullet.
 It’s a tool and interpreting the results needs careful consideration along with all other clinical findings.
-Recently there has been promotion of OCT at every examination and the benefits this will bring.
 At the end of the day an OCT scanner is not an optometrist.
-Scans should be recommended when they will provide useful additional information.

-We are committed to using all our available diagnostic tools and we strongly believe the best place to start is our comprehensive eye examination.
-The simple, vital step of spending time to collect relevant history, which requires careful listening and no technology, guides us to the best combination of diagnostic testing needed including OCT.
+We are committed to using all our available diagnostic tools and we strongly believe the best place to start is regular eye examinations.
+The simple, vital step of spending time with you, to collect relevant history, through careful listening, guides us to the best combination of diagnostic testing.